 I read an interesting article on publishing pricing by Steve Woods of Eloqua a few years ago.
-Since then, I’ve noticed a trend for other B2B companies to publish their pricing.
+Since then, I’ve noticed a trend for other B2B companies to publish their pricing online.
 But, most of those choosing to publish have been selling a product, not projects.
 So, some SaaS companies publish, but very few companies working on projects that need to be scoped have done the same.
-None of our competitors in the presentation market seem to publish their pricing publically.
+None of our competitors in the presentation market seem to publish their pricing online.
 So, are we stupid?

 - Customers paying more will realise that others are paying less for the same service